tanbiralam/InsightIQ/README.md

     npm install
     ```

-3.  **Set up your environment variables:**
+3.  **Configure environment variables:**

     Create a `.env` file in the root directory.
-See the `.env.example` file for the required variables.
+Copy the contents from `.env.example` and fill in the necessary API keys and database connection details.

 4.  **Database setup with Prisma:**